Skip To Main Content

 The castle looks down to the tumultuous River Tees below, popular with canoeists, anglers and for riverside walks along the Teesdale Way, Deepdale and Flatts Wood.

-A haven for discerning shoppers and treasure seekers, the town’s many antique shops provide a charming shopping experience.
-Many of the town’s shops are thriving independent retailers.
-On offer on the high street are many distinctive products some made locally.
-There are shops selling home décor, second-hand books, designer clothes, jewellery, accessories, vintage and retro items, local crafts, gifts and much more.
+A haven for discerning shoppers and treasure seekers, the town’s many antique shops and independent retailers provide a charming shopping experience.
+You'll find shops selling everything from home décor and second-hand books, to designer clothes, jewellery, local crafts and much more.

 The Witham arts centre with an events programme of music, theatre, film and comedy is at the heart of the town’s wide range of cultural events.
 From events in the many surrounding village halls, to concerts in churches and an annual outdoor Shakespeare production by The Castle Players there’s lots of entertainment to enjoy.